malhotra5/Manim-Tutorial/README.md

 ```
 After looking at a lot of pieces of code in this tutorial, you will eventually familiarize yourself with manim.
 So lets start!

 Our focus is going to shift from understanding the structure of our code, to understanding the code itself.
-The first import statement imports many of the classes we will use.

 The section for making shapes creates shapes that can be used in manim.
-You can define it's size, color,etc.
+You can define it's size, color, etc.
-You will see some methods such as *surround* or *FadeOut*, we wil classify them later.
+You will see some methods such as `surround` or `FadeOut`, we will classify them later.
 The code is simple enough to read, most of it looks like English.

 The section for showing the animaton displays the shapes, as specified in the code.
 Let's look at the what the code offers.